adampielak/proxmox-ubuntu-fileserver/README.md

-## 1.00 Hardware and System Prerequisites
+## 1.00 NAS Hardware and System Prerequisites

 ### 1.01 Proxmox Host installed Memory RAM
 ZFS depends heavily on memory, so you need at least 16GB to start (Recommend 32GB).
 In practice, use as much you can get for your hardware/budget.
 To prevent data corruption, we recommend the use of high quality ECC RAM (if your mainboard supports EEC).

 ### 1.02 Proxmox Host SSD Cache
 ZFS allows for tiered caching of data through the use of memory.

-It is recommend you setup two SSD caches so your ZFS pool can make use of cache for High Speed disk I/O:
+We recommend you setup two SSD caches so your ZFS pool can make use of cache for High Speed disk I/O:

 *  ZFS Intent Log, or ZIL, to buffer WRITE operations.
 *  ARC and L2ARC which are meant for READ operations.